Face Authentication Module

 Face authentication provide an added level of security for organizations, applications, or even higher-level sections of application.
 For example, you could grant access to specific functionality within your application using face authentication.
 This would ensure the person requesting access has a valid, registered Incode Identity.

-Add Face Authentication to Workflows or Flows
+Add Face Authentication to Flows or Workflows

-- Click Save Condition.
+5. Click Save Changes.

 Configuration Options